mohammed-ayoub-javascript/filter-video/README.md

    ```

 3. Build for production:

    ```bash
    npm run package
    ```

    This will create a production build in the `dist` directory and a ZIP file ready for the Chrome Web Store.

+   -> For Firefox, you need to 'mv firefox/manifest.json src/manifest.json' and then run the same command.

 ## Contributing